AndreaAndreoli/qa-test-analyst-fred/README.md

 ### Additional items

-This should include any checks a long the way that you deem necessary.
+This should include any checks along the way that you deem necessary.

 ### Required Output